ixventure/website/_includes/about-us.md

 Legal is hyperinflationary _and_ scarce nowadays:

 * But a world that enjoys legal abundance is **a humanitarian world filled with peace & joy**.
 (As we now enjoy with transport abundance compared to the "oregon trail" scarcity of 200 years ago).

+A pro-tip for this website: double-click on a gallery image to go full screen.